twbs/blog/src/_posts/2021/2021-02-10-bootstrap-5-beta-2.md

 Now when dropdown menus have `data-bs-display="static"`, we'll add `data-bs-popper="static"` via JavaScript to their associated `.dropdown-menu`.
 When dropdowns are in our navbars, their menus will have `data-bs-popper="none"` added.
 This separates two different positioning libraries, ours and Poppers, and ensures all behaviors are supported.
 You can see [all the options in a new example in our docs](https://getbootstrap.com/docs/5.0/components/dropdowns/#alignment-options).

-In addition, we've removed the initial `margin`s from dropdowns and popovers, instead relying on Popper's offsets.
+In addition, we've removed the initial `margin`s from dropdowns and popovers, instead of relying on Popper's offsets.
 Relatedly, there was a bug in how popover arrows were aligned that has now been resolved.

 ## Color utility docs